MuCo: Publishing Microdata with Privacy Preservation through Mutual Cover: Conclusion

 \section{Conclusion}

-In this work, we propose a mutual cover technique for privacy-preserving data publishing.
+In this work, we propose a novel technique, called the Mutual Cover (MuCo), to protect the privacy for microdata publication.
 The rationale is to make similar records to cover for each other at the minimal cost by perturbing the original QI values according to the random output tables.
-The main advantages compared to generalization are: (1) the anonymization process is completely hidden from the adversary that provides more effective protection; (2) mutual cover remedies the problem of over-protection for identities; and (3) mutual cover preserves the distribution of original QI values as far as possible.
-The experiments illustrate that mutual cover provides impressive privacy protection, little information loss, and accurate query answering.
+In this way, MuCo can achieve great protection performance, and the anonymization process is hidden for the adversary.
+Furthermore, MuCo preserves more information utility than generalization because the distributions of the original QI values are preserved as much as possible and the results of query statement are specific matching tuples rather than groups.
+Additionally, MuCo avoids the problem of over-protection for identities.
+The experiments illustrate that MuCo provides impressive privacy protection, little information loss, and accurate query answering.

-In future work, we will mainly research on applying mutual cover in complicated scenarios, such as multiple release publication, continuous data publication, and personalized privacy preservation.
-At the same time, improving the protection against various disclosures and optimizing the anonymized result for maximizing information utility simultaneously will be also studied.

-\begin{IEEEbiography}[{ }]{Boyu Li} received his Ph.D.\ degree in Computer Science and Technology from Jilin University, in 2018.
-He is currently a post-doctor in School of Computer Science and Technology, Huazhong University of Science and Technology.
-His research interests include privacy-preserving data publishing, social network and graph embedding. \end{IEEEbiography}